Royal College of Surgeons in Ireland (RCSI) and University College Dublin (UCD).

 The Hospital employs the most up-to-date teaching techniques, regularly reviewing and enhancing course content and delivery.
 Recent research undertaken by Dr Martin Kelly at the Hospital highlighted the efficacy of using actors as patients to improve teaching at the bedside, which reflected positively in student OSCE exam results.
 Dr Kelly’s thesis for his Master of Surgery on education in medical schools was published in the Journal of Bone & Joint Surgery and has elicited interest from academic medical institutions worldwide.

 We regularly facilitate work placements, accepting students from the National University of Ireland Galway (NUIG) and the University of Limerick (UL), University College Dublin (UCD), Royal College of Surgeons in Ireland (RSCI) and the Royal College of Physicians in Ireland (RCPI).

 Overseas Visiting Students

 Overseas students come to the Hospital to internationalise their medical training, improve their professional network and experience the Irish culture.
-We welcome students from international universities that include the University of Rouen, France; University of Montreal, Canada; University of Cagliari, Sardinia; Albert Ludwigs University of Freiburg, Munich, Germany; and the University of Stellenbosch South Africa.
-Students at the Hospital receive excellent training and support from the Hospital staff and have been known to form friendships that perpetuate despite long-distance divides.
+We welcome students from international universities that include the University of Rouen, France; University of Montreal, Canada; University of Cagliari, Sardinia; Albert Ludwigs University of Freiburg, Munich, Germany; and the University of Stellenbosch, South Africa.
+Students at the Hospital receive excellent training and support from the Hospital staff and form friendships that perpetuate despite long-distance divides.

 Transition Year Programme